Reconstruction of the dark energy scalar field potential by Gaussian process: Discussions and conclusions

 \section{Discussions and conclusions}

-In this paper, we reconstruct the dark energy scalar field potential $V(\phi)$ using Gaussian Process.
-Our results show that different datasets have a significant impact on the reconstructed $V(\phi)$ compared to the different priors.
-Specifically, we find that OHD outperforms CC in reconstructing $V(\phi)$.
-Moreover, we show that by doubling the number of H(z) data points through simulation, the accuracy of the reconstructed $V(\phi)$ can increase by 5$\%$ to 30$\%$.
+In this paper, we reconstruct the dark energy scalar field potential $V(\phi)$ using Gaussian Process. \cite{2022JCAP...11..037J} and \cite{2022arXiv220306767E} also reconstructed the dark energy scalar field potential using Gaussian Process.
+The details of the reconstructions are different from each other.
+To reconstruct the scalar field potential, we need both the dataset and prior, as well as a choice of covariance function for the Gaussian Process.
+We use the updated CC, BAO, and OHD (CC+BAO) datasets and analyze the influence of different datasets on the reconstructed scalar field potential.
+In contrast, \cite{2022JCAP...11..037J} used the CC and SN1a datasets, while \cite{2022arXiv220306767E} used only the OHD dataset.
+Regarding priors, we choose P18 and WMAP9y to analyze their influence on the reconstructed scalar field potential, while \cite{2022JCAP...11..037J} used P18 and a large prior, and \cite{2022arXiv220306767E} used three different priors.
+For the covariance function, both we and \cite{2022JCAP...11..037J} choose the Squared Exponential function, whereas \cite{2022arXiv220306767E} chose two different covariance functions: the Squared Exponential and the Matern (ν = 9/2) covariance functions.
+Based on the $\chi^2_{red}$ values computed between the reconstructed $V(z)$ and the models chosen in Section \ref{sec:Reconstruction}, we find that the Power Law model tends to perform better overall than the Free Field model.
+Additionally, $V(z)$ reconstructed using BAO$\_$P18 dataset$\_$prior demonstrates a better fit to the models compared to CC$\_$P18, CC$\_$WMAP9y, BAO$\_$WMAP9y, and OHD$\_$WMAP9y.
+Notably, in the case of OHD$\_$P18, the models are excluded at a significance level of 3$\sigma$ in the high-redshift region ($z\gtrsim 1.5$).
+Our results show that both different datasets and different priors have a significant impact on the reconstructed $V(\phi)$.
 The study of dark energy is crucial to understanding the acceleration of the universe.
 Scalar field is a viable solution to explain dark energy, and the dark energy scalar field potential $V(\phi)$ provides an effective approach to study it.
-In this paper, we update the available CC and BAO datasets and provided detailed procedures to reconstruct $V(\phi)$ via Gaussian Process.
-While previous studies have also used Gaussian Process to reconstruct $V(\phi)$ \cite{2022JCAP...11..037J,2022arXiv220306767E}, our study is the first to compare the impact of different datasets and priors on the reconstructed $V(\phi)$.
+In this paper, we update the available CC and BAO datasets and provide detailed procedures to reconstruct $V(\phi)$ via Gaussian Process.
+While previous studies have also used Gaussian Process to reconstruct $V(\phi)$ \citep{2022JCAP...11..037J,2022arXiv220306767E}, our study is the first to compare the impact of different datasets and priors on the reconstructed $V(\phi)$.